Ringobot/ringo/src/Ringo.Bot.Net/README.md

 #### dan/easy-join

-1. `play` / `start` creates station ✅
+1. ✅ `play` / `start` creates station
-1. Just `join` or `listen` ✅
+1. ✅ Just `join` or `listen`
-1. Play buttons in place of "Would you like to play X"
+1. ✅ `@ringo sync`
-1. `start` starts up at whatever playlist/album the user is currently playing
+1. ✅ `start` starts up at whatever playlist/album the user is currently playing
+1. ✅ `@abrahamlarsen is no longer playing.
+Would you like to play Steve Spacek?` OR just play whatever played last
+1. ✅ `start` alias for `play`
+1. ✅ `@ringo play Johnny Cash #RIPJohnnyCash`
+1. `@ringo join @Daniel2`
 1. If no active device, click button to start player
-1. `@abrahamlarsen is no longer playing.
-Would you like to play Steve Spacek?` OR just play whatever played last ✅
-1. `play album`
-1. `start` alias for `play` ✅
+1. RULE: If @Daniel2 is now playing a different playlist (and no station), join and create station
+1. join any other user to sync
 1. `start #MerryChristmas`
-1. join any other user to sync
 1. What would you like to play? prompt
+1. `Station #choicetraxbychromesparks is no longer playing.
+Would you like to Play "choice trax by chrome sparks"?
+Type "@ringo play spotify:user:jeremymalvin:playlist:0dPOIm0xYhVRMTqfJKRatQ" to start.`
+1. Play buttons in place of "Would you like to play X"
+1. `help`
+1. `play #LetMeDJ` is an alias to `join #LetMeDJ`
+1. Backoff retry Spotify connections (getting 502's)
+1. 🔹 VISH DEMO

 Station hash tags